 - Treat clothing and gear with permethrin or buy permethrin-treated items.

 - Treated clothing remains protective after multiple washings.
 See product information to learn how long the protection will last.

 - If treating items yourself, follow the product instructions carefully.

 - Do NOT use permethrin products directly on the skin.
 They are intended to treat clothing.

 - Sleep under a mosquito bed net if you are overseas or outside and are not able to protect yourself from mosquito bites.

 Learn More About Zika

-You can learn much more about the Zika virus by visiting the CDC website and the NJ DOH Zika virus pages.
+You can learn more about the Zika virus by visiting the CDC website.